werner33/AdvancedBasicsForWeb/RefiningSQLQueries.md

 Challenge: On the W3 orderDetail table, write a query that gets the number of products in each order.

 ### Challenges

+Select all the users that have `al` in their name.